 Tony’s mutilated body was changing before the Pastor’s eyes.
-Intestines slithered back into the cavity of the abdomen and the jagged bayonet wound was closing—healing.
+Intestines slithered back into the cavity of hi abdomen and the jagged bayonet wound was closing—healing!
 Blood and mud evaporated and the uniform turned clean and fresh.
-Life and healthy, youthful color came to Tony’s face, and a sparkle appeared in eyes that had been dull and lifeless.
-In moments the transformation was complete.
+Life and healthy youthful color slowly returned to Tony’s face.
+A sparkle came back to his eyes that had been dull and lifeless.

 “You look so—so good!” said the Pastor.

 “It’s the way you want to remember me, Desmond.